Dangerous Woman: Commercial performance

-In the United States, Dangerous Woman officially debuted at number two on the Billboard 200 making it her only album that failed to reach the top spot.
-It earned 175,000 units, with 129,000 coming from pure album sales.
-The album was blocked from the top spot by Drake's Views.
-In the second week, Dangerous Woman dropped to number six, selling another 50,000 equivalent units, while in the third week, it slipped to number seven, with 33,000 equivalent units sold.
-On April 12, 2021, Dangerous Woman was certified double platinum by the RIAA for combined album sales, on-demand audio, video streams and track-sale equivalent of two million units.
-As of June 2020, the album has sold 429,000 pure copies in the United States.
+In the United States, Dangerous Woman debuted at number two on the Billboard 200—making it her only album that failed to reach the top spot—since it was blocked from the top spot by Canadian rapper Drake's 2016 album, Views.
+Dangerous Woman earned 175,000 units with 129,000 coming from pure album sales.
+In the second week, it dropped to number six, selling another 50,000 equivalent units, while it slipped to number seven with 33,000 equivalent units sold in the third week.
+As of June 2020, the album has sold 429,000 pure copies in the country.
+On May 20, 2026, Dangerous Woman was certified triple platinum by the RIAA for combined album sales, on-demand audio, video streams and track-sale equivalent of three million units.

-In Japan, the album debuted at number two on the Oricon Albums Chart, selling 20,811 copies in its opening week, becoming Grande's highest album ranking in that region.
-In the second week, the album dropped to number eight, selling 11,950 copies.
-In the third week, it stayed at number eight, with 7,022 copies sold.
-As of June 2016, Dangerous Woman has sold 50,000 copies in Japan.
-In September, it was certified Gold for shipments of 125,000 copies in the country.
+In Japan, Dangerous Woman debuted at number two on the Oricon Albums Chart, selling 20,811 copies in its opening week—becoming Grande's highest album ranking in that region.
+In its second week, the album dropped to number eight by selling 11,950 copies, and it stayed at number eight with 7,022 copies sold in the third week.
+As of June 2016, Dangerous Woman has sold 50,000 copies in the country, certified Gold for shipments of 125,000 copies in September.

 In the United Kingdom, the album debuted at number one on the Official Albums Chart, her first number one album in the UK.
 The album also reached the top of the charts in several other markets, including Australia, Brazil, Ireland, Italy, Netherlands, New Zealand, Norway, and Spain.

-At the end of the year, Dangerous Woman was placed as the twenty-eighth best selling album of 2016, according to IFPI, selling 900,000 copies worldwide that year.
+At the end of the year, Dangerous Woman was placed as the twenty-eighth best selling album of 2016, according to International Federation of the Phonographic Industry (IFPI), selling 900,000 copies worldwide that year.
+According to Billboard, the album has sold more than 20 million global units, as of May 2026.